About Chronic Bronchitis

 Since bronchitis is associated with viral and bacterial infections, the symptoms of fatigue, fever and chills are also commonly associated with bronchitis.

 Sufferers of bronchitis often feel chest discomfort, tightness or shortness of breath.
 The consistent cough attributed to bronchitis can also cause chest pain.
 In severe cases, coughing can cause sufferers to faint, injure their chest or break ribs.

 Smoking cessation is always the first step in treating a lung disease.
 Once you’ve visited with a pulmonologist you will likely get prescribed some medication to help your lung functioning, but note that interstitial lung disease does not have a known cure.
 It is also important that you regularly exercise your lungs and moderate your diet to help slow the progression of the disease.
 With all of these things, you may still not be satisfied with your ability to live a normal life.

-Once the desired volume of stem cells are available, they are extracted from the patient’s blood or bone marrow.
-The stem cells are isolated and returned to the patient intravenously.
+Once the desired volume of cells are available, they are extracted from the patient’s blood or bone marrow.
+The cells are isolated and returned to the patient intravenously.
 Once the cells are returned to the patient, they may begin to slow down the progression of the disease.